nternetinspired/debug-css/README.md

 ## Credits

-All credit should go to [inuit.css](https://github.com/csswizardry/inuit.css/) creator, [Harry Roberts](https://github.com/csswizardry).
+Credit should go to [inuit.css](https://github.com/csswizardry/inuit.css/) creator, [Harry Roberts](https://github.com/csswizardry) for the original _debug.scss in that framework.

+Thanks also to [@pjkix](https://github.com/pjkix) for adding the bookmarklet above.

 ## License